ludicast/saki/README.markdown

 `on_following_link_to` works the same as on_visiting, but it first validates that the link exists, and then follows it.

-`where` is a function taking as a parameter a lambda to execute in the before block.
+`where` is a function taking as a parameter a proc to execute in the before block.

     def self.creating_a_user
-        lambda {
+        proc {
             @user = Factory.build @user
             fill_in "user[email]", :with => @user.email
             click_button "Create"